code-423n4/2022-10-blur-findings/data/pedr02b2-G.md

 ### onlyOwner function modifier

-If a function modifier such as onlyOwner is used, the function will revert if a normal user tries to pay the function.marking the function as payable will save gas because the compiler will not include checks for whether a payment was provided.
+If a function modifier such as onlyOwner is used, the function will revert if a normal user tries to call the function.marking the function as payable will save gas because the compiler will not include checks for whether a payment was provided.

 instances found